Lost Traffic Ticket in IdahoPage OverviewSUMMARY: How to Find Lost Idaho Traffic Ticket Information

 Keep reading for more information about lost traffic tickets in Idaho.

 Currently, Idaho doesn't offer the option to search for lost traffic tickets online.
 Drivers must contact the courts handling their Idaho traffic citations.

-The first step to locating your lost traffic ticket is to remember where you received the ticket.
-Even if you’re not sure about whether it’s the kind of citation handled by the magistrate or district court, as long as you know where you got it, you have a starting point.
+The first step to locating your lost Idaho traffic ticket is to remember where you received the citation.
+Even if you're not sure about whether it's the kind of traffic ticket handled by the magistrate or district court, as long as you know where you got it, you have a starting point.

-Once you remember (or have an idea of) where you received the ticket, you can visit the court website for that area, retrieve the court’s contact information, and contact the court to have a clerk look up your ticket information.
+Once you remember (or have an idea of) where you received the traffic ticket, you can visit the Idaho court website for that area, retrieve the court's contact information, and contact the court to have a clerk look up your traffic ticket information.

-NOTE: You want to retrieve your missing citation information as soon as possible, in order to prevent missing your deadline to respond; however, it can take officers a few days to report tickets to the courts.
-So, just because a certain court doesn’t have your ticket on file at the time you call doesn’t necessarily mean your ticket is being handled by another court.
-Just to be safe, wait a day or two and contact the court again.
+NOTE: You want to retrieve your missing traffic citation information as soon as possible, in order to prevent missing your deadline to respond; however, it can take officers a few days to report traffic tickets to the courts.
+So, just because a certain court doesn't have your Idaho traffic ticket on file at the time you call, it doesn't necessarily mean your ticket is being handled by another court.
+Just to be safe, wait a day or two and contact the traffic court again.

 You can plead to your ID traffic ticket in one of two ways: